jlehrer1/sql-to-pandas/README.md

 ```

+## Obvious edge cases
+DataFrame column names, as well as DataFrame names, cannot be SQL keywords.
+For example, a column name with "SELECT" or "select" will throw an error.

 ## Contributing:
 If you have read this far I hope you've found this tool useful.
 I am always looking to learn more and develop as a programmer, so if you have any ideas or contributions, feel free to write a feature or pull request.